March 20, 2005

 that provided much entertainment for spectators.
 For the more

-small creek (an alternate, longer “wuss route” was also available).
+a small creek (an alternate, longer “wuss route” was also available).

 At the bottom was a muddy 90-degree right turn, then another 100

 feet straight down the center of the creek.
 The exit from the creek was

-a deeply rutted affair with plenty of opportunity for spectator entertainment.
-Thankfully, a
+a deeply rutted affair with plenty of opportunity for spectator

-ravine, a young guy on a 100cc bike decided that the middle of a narrow,
+tricky ravine, a young guy on a 100cc bike decided that the middle of

-of riders approached, some of who suggested in not-so-polite terms that
+approached, some of who suggested in not-so-polite terms that the

 Ah, kids…so cute you want to strangle them.